 Vector files available on request.

-This one was actually the precursor to Advance.
+This design was the most popular on Reddit and Facebook.
+It was actually the precursor to Advance (above).
 It has more explicit Aboriginal symbolism but has more colours.

 As the name suggests, this design is meant to be read as a three-part story from left to right.